 Scripture Reference: Numbers 21:4-9

-Suggested Emphasis: We should learn to be content and to be grateful for what God gives us.
+Suggested Emphasis: We should learn to be content and grateful for what God gives us.

 During the time Israel camped in the wilderness, the Lord continually provided them with manna and quail to eat.
 Even though He provided for their needs, their impatience and discontentment caused them to reject the food that God had provided.
 As a lesson for all to see, the Lord sent poisonous snakes among the people so that many of them were bitten, became sick, and subsequently died.
 The people realised their sin and told Moses that they were sorry for what they had done.
 The Lord told Moses to make a bronze snake and mount it on a pole.
 Anyone bitten by the poisonous snakes could look at the bronze snake and be healed.

 This lesson speaks to us today.
 Our children are barraged with countless reminders that they should not be satisfied with what they have.
 Television, newspapers, sporting events, and magazines are filled with advertisements that are aimed at making people feel that they need the advertised product.
 The difference between need and desire is often blurred.

 Just before the events of today’s lesson, Aaron passed his responsibilities as High Priest on to his son, Eleazer (Numbers 20:22-29).
 After this, Aaron died.